oracle/terraform-provider-oci/website/docs/r/golden_gate_database_registration.html.markdown

 * `rce_private_ip` - A Private Endpoint IP Address created in the customer's subnet.
 A customer database can expect network traffic initiated by GGS from this IP address and send network traffic to this IP address, typically in response to requests from GGS (OGG).
 The customer may utilize this IP address in Security Lists or Network Security Groups (NSG) as needed.
 * `secret_compartment_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment where the the GGS Secret will be created.
 If provided, this will reference a key which the customer will be required to ensure the policies are established to permit the GoldenGate Service to utilize this Compartment in which to create a Secret.
 * `secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the customer GGS Secret being referenced.
 If provided, this will reference a key which the customer will be required to ensure the policies are established to permit the GoldenGate Service to utilize this Secret
+* `session_mode` - The mode of the database connection session to be established by the data client.
+REDIRECT - for a RAC database, DIRECT - for a non-RAC database.
+Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
+By default the mode would be DIRECT.
 * `state` - Possible lifecycle states.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet being referenced.
 * `system_tags` - The system tags associated with this resource, if any.
 The system tags are set by Oracle Cloud Infrastructure services.
 Each key is predefined and scoped to namespaces.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{orcl-cloud: {free-tier-retain: true}}`